 - 26. The compensation of the Company's directors shall be in accordance with the amounts provided in the Companies Regulations (Rules Regarding the Compensation and Expenses of an External Director) of 2000, as amended by the Companies Regulations (Relief for Public Companies Traded in Stock Exchange Outside of Israel) of 2000, as such regulations may be amended from time to time, or in accordance with section 27 below, subject to any required approvals by the applicable law. - 27.
 The compensation of the Company's directors (including external directors and independent directors) shall not exceed the following: - 27.1.
-Base payment of \$58,000 per year (the "Base Payment"); - 27.2.
-Chairman of the Board- an additional amount of \$32,000 per year to the Base Payment; - 27.3.
+Base payment of \$58,500 per year (the "Base Payment"); - 27.2.
+Chairman of the Board- an additional amount of \$32,500 per year to the Base Payment; - 27.3.
 Committee Chairman- an additional amount of \$13,000 per year to the Base Payment; - 27.4.
 Committee member- an additional amount of \$6,500 per year to the Base Payment; - 28.
 Following June 23, 2023, the maximum compensation of the Company's directors (including external directors and independent directors) will increase by 15% and shall not exceed the following: - 28.1.
 Base payment of \$67,275 per year (the "Base Payment"); - 28.2.
 Chairman of the Board- an additional amount of \$37,375 per year to the Base Payment; - 28.3.
-Committee Chairman- an additional amount of \$14,950 per year to the Base Payment; and - 28.4.
+Committee Chairman- an additional amount of \$14,950 per year to the Base Payment; - 28.4.
+Lead Independent Director an additional amount of \$14,950 per year to the Base Payment; and - 28.5.
 Committee member- an additional amount of \$7,475 per year to the Base Payment. - 29.
 In addition, the Company may engage with its directors (excluding external and independent directors) for the receipt of consulting services and/or other special services, for a consideration of up to \$1,000 per day, plus reasonable expense reimbursement.
-Such compensation shall be paid for a maximum of 6 days per year for each director. - 30.
-Directors may be granted equity-based compensation in accordance with the applicable principles detailed in section D of this Policy, and subject to the provisions of the Companies Law and the regulations thereunder. - 31.
-Equity based-compensation granted to the Company's directors shall not exceed 50% of the total cash compensation paid to the Company's directors pursuant to Section 27.5 - 32.
+Such compensation shall be paid for a maximum of 6 days per year for each director.

+- 30. Directors may be granted equity-based compensation in accordance with the applicable principles detailed in section D of this Policy, and subject to the provisions of the Companies Law and the regulations thereunder.4 - 31.
+Equity based-compensation granted to the Company's directors shall not exceed 55% of the total compensation paid to the Company's directors. - 32.
 Sol-Gel's external and independent directors may be entitled to reimbursement of expenses in accordance with the Companies Law and the regulations thereunder.